Pieter Melvill van Carnbee (naval officer): Life

-Melvill was later released from his oath by William V, Prince of Orange and on 16 July 1806 king Louis Bonaparte made him Staatsraad in charge of the navy section, as well as a Commander of the Order of the Union.
+Melvill was later released from his oath by William V, Prince of Orange and on 16 July 1806 King Louis Bonaparte made him Staatsraad in charge of the navy section, as well as a Commander of the Order of the Union.
 According to a letter in the Daendels family archive, Melvil was at that moment (on 17 February 1807) "aux Grandes Indes", that is in the Dutch East Indies. in 1809 he was made a Secretary of State.
 From 30 November 1811 to 1 January 1813 he was 'President of the Assembly of the 's-Gravenhage Canton' in the First French Empire.

-In 1814 Melvill returned to the navy itself after the formation of the Kingdom of the Netherlands.
+In 1814 Melvill joined the Royal Netherlands Navy. after the formation of the Kingdom of the Netherlands.
 On 8 July 1815 William I of the Netherlands, in his decree number 16 on "past services", made Melvil a Commander of the Military William Order.
 In Melvil's case the "past services" being rewarded were loyalty to William I's father William V and the 1781 frigate action.
 He also served as a member of the Dutch Council of State.
 On 16 September 1815 he was raised to the Dutch peerage and on 6 May 1822 awarded the title of baron.